The following is a random sample of typical questions I get from readers.

 While my life passion is writing, I also have an amazing wife, a fun career as a technology executive, and a love of fitness.
-I completed the Arizona Ironman in 2019, took a pandemic pause in 2020, and I’m currently training for Ironman Mont Tremblant in August 2021.
+I completed the Arizona Ironman in 2019, took a pandemic pause in 2020, and am going in for ankle surgery this spring before training for another Ironman in 2024.

 Great storytelling takes time, and I’m not willing to sacrifice quality just to pump out books.
 I’m fortunate to have a day job that I like, which affords me the luxury of appreciating the craft of storytelling.
 Most nights and weekends are dedicated to the next Max Austin novel, as are the long stretches of time while running and biking on the Rio Grande Trail.
 Some of my best story ideas come while descending the Maroon Bells at 30 MPH on two millimeters of rubber.

 All that said, I won’t stop writing until I die.
 So, the next book is coming soon. 🙂

 Unless, of course, I’m dead.